fmidev/fmi-cap-profile/fmi-cap-profile.md

 | 1 ≤ _x_ < 6  | Expected    |
 | 6 ≤ _x_      | Future      |

-**Compatibility note:** The distance threshold values may change in minor versions.
+**Compatibility rule:** The distance threshold values may change in minor versions.

 ### severity

 **Use:** mandatory
 **MetCoOp profile:** [severity](https://git.smhi.se/metcoop/metcoop-cap-profile/blob/version-1.0/metcoop-cap-profile.md#severity)

 The `<severity>` element content is mapped 1:1 with the [colour code system](https://en.ilmatieteenlaitos.fi/information-on-warnings) used by FMI.
-The mapping is presented in following table.
+The mapping is presented in the following table.

 | Colour | `<severity>` |
 | :----- | :----------- |